Barking dog log now required

-Where a stray cat or dog is lawfully seized by a member of the community outside the opening hours of the Animal Care Facility and it is not possible to keep the cat or dog until the Animal Care Facility opens, the animal may be taken to any approved premises or the RSPCA.
-There are a number of approved premises within the Campbelltown LGA as follows:
+Where a stray cat or dog is lawfully seized by a member of the community outside the opening hours of the Animal Care Facility and it is not possible to keep the cat or dog until the facility opens:

 Barking is one way dogs communicate, but persistent barking can disturb neighbours and cause annoyance.